matteoforlini/human_obstacle_avoidance/README.md

 1. Calibrate the three DepthCameras obtaining the extrinsic and intrinsic parameters for each of them.
 2. Run the Pose detection system with the file main_human_pose_detection.py.
 3. Run get_UR_actual_joint.py that is inside the Avoidance Folder, this file reads joints angle from the robot.
-4. Run the Avoidance algorithm with the MatLab file..... .mat.
+4. Run the Avoidance algorithm with the MatLab file A0_obst_avoid_main.m.
 5. Run the UR program on the UR techpendant.

 Human Pose Detection software uses: